Bladetrain3r/Magic-Launcher-Extras/APP_GUIDELINES.md

 - Under 200 lines: Perfect, ship it
 - 200-300 lines: Acceptable if necessary
 - 300-500 lines: Better have a damn good reason
-- Over 500 lines: You're building the wrong tool
+- Over 500 lines: You're building the wrong tool, or applying this to the wrong problem.

 **Why:** If you can't understand the entire tool in one reading, it's too complex.